futurisiko/PowerShareScan/README.md

 Or specify the depth of the scan numerically e.g. 1, 2, 3
 ```
 Specify the depth level of the scan.
 1 will check just root folders present in the share.
-Leave it blank to recursevely check everything. <br>
+Leave it blank to recursevely check everything. <br><br>

 ```
 --- CSV Filename ---